unrealnerd/unrealnerd.github.io/_posts/2020-07-22-handlers-with-go.md

   //maps the hosted file server to the route "/static/"
 	http.Handle("/static/", fs)

-  // moved the http hanlders to a different package to keep the main clean.
+  // moved the http handlers to a different package to keep the main clean.
   // also provided a way to pass arguments from main to handlers
 	http.HandleFunc("/", handlers.Home(t))

-	fmt.Println("Listenting on 8000")
+	fmt.Println("Listening on 8000")
 	fmt.Println(http.ListenAndServe(":8000", nil))
 }